-If you file for bankruptcy in Michigan, the Michigan motor vehicle exemption allows you to protect $3,250 in car equity; more if you are married and filing jointly.
+If you file for bankruptcy in Michigan, the Michigan motor vehicle exemption allows you to protect $3,525 in car equity; more if you are married and filing jointly.
 Here you’ll find information about the Michigan car exemption: how much it is, what types of vehicles it covers, how it works for married couples, how to find the applicable statute, and more.

-In Michigan, you can exempt up to $3,250 in equity in one motor vehicle.
+In Michigan, you can exempt up to $3,525 in equity in one motor vehicle.

 Michigan allows married debtors filing joint bankruptcy to each use the motor vehicle exemption for their own vehicles.
-For example, if you and your spouse file joint bankruptcy, you can each exempt up to $3,250 in one motor vehicle.
-If your spouse's vehicle has $3,000 in equity and your vehicle has $4,000 in equity, your spouse can exempt the full value of his or her vehicle's equity, and you can exempt up to $3,250 in your vehicle.
+For example, if you and your spouse file a joint bankruptcy, you can each exempt up to $3,525 in one motor vehicle.
+If your spouse's vehicle has $3,000 in equity in her car and you have $4,000 in equity in yours, your spouse can exempt the full $3,000 of the vehicle's equity, but you'll be limited to exempting the maximum exemption amount of $3,525 in your vehicle.

 Michigan's motor vehicle exemption covers motor vehicles only.

 You can find Michigan’s motor vehicle exemption at Mich.
 Comp.
 Laws 600.5451(1)(g).

 The exemption laws in Michigan change periodically.
 The amounts change every three years, starting in 2005; the Michigan Department of Treasury last updated amounts in 2017.
 You can find the updated exemption amounts on the website of the Michigan Department of Treasury.